The attribution crisis: AI cites everyone except the source

 Who AI actually cites — and who it ignores

-We tested AI citation patterns across ChatGPT, Perplexity, Gemini, Claude, and Grok using hundreds of news-related prompts.
+We tested AI citation patterns across the major AI platforms using hundreds of news-related prompts.
 The results reveal a stark hierarchy:

 | Publisher Tier | Examples | AI Citation Rate * | Attribution Accuracy ** |